mind-inria/hidimstat/docs/src/concepts.rst

 Variable Importance
 -------------------

-Variable Importance (VI) is a measure of how much a variable contributes to the predictive power of a model.
+Variable Importance (VI) aims to assign a measure of relevance to each feature :math:`X^j` with respect to a target  :math:`y` in the data-generating process.
+In Machine Learning, it can be seen as a measure of how much a variable contributes to the predictive power of a model.
 We can then define "important" variables as those whose absence degrades the model's performance :footcite:p:`Covert2020`.

-So if ``VI`` is a variable importance method, ``X`` a variable matrix and ``y`` the target variable, the importance of a variable can be estimated as follows:
+So if ``VI`` is a variable importance method, ``X`` a variable matrix and ``y`` the target variable, the importance of all the variables can be estimated as follows:

 .. code-block::